Pupil premium grant expenditure: report to parents 2018/19

 - Children on FSM are entitled to claim a free school sweatshirt and a free PE kit. (£400)

-- Subscription to the ‘Crumbs’ project including additional funds to provide Christmas hampers for the families. (£2000)
+- Subscription to the ‘Crumbs’ project including additional funds to provide a Christmas hamper for the families. (£2000)

 - The percentage of children achieving a Standardised score of 100+ in the 2017 SAT tests is shown below: